JuliusBooth/FourRussians/python/julius_implementation/README.md

 ./run_GA 100 2 backtrack
 ./run_GA 4800 3 preprocess
 ```
-Note that length of sequence assumed to be multiple of t.
+Note that length of sequence is assumed to be multiple of t.

 ## Nussinov RNA folding
 To run Four-Russians speedup to nussinov RNA folding: